CamioCam/examples/batch_import/README.md

 ## Using the [Video Importer](https://github.com/tnc-ca-geo/video-importer) with Camio Box

-The open source [video importer](https://github.com/tnc-ca-geo/video-importer) includes a hook to specify Camio Box as the services that segments and labels the video files imported from a directory.
+The open source [video importer](https://github.com/tnc-ca-geo/video-importer) allows one to specify a set of hooks that describe how the importer should interact with the segmentation and labeling service of your choosing.
+To use the video-importer with the Camio service, one must supply the

-Specify the [`camio_hooks`](camio_hooks.py) module as the value for the [`--hooks_module` argument](https://github.com/tnc-ca-geo/video-importer#hook-module) of the video importer.
+[`camio_hooks.py`](camio_hooks.py) module as the value for the the [`--hooks_module` argument](https://github.com/tnc-ca-geo/video-importer#hook-module) of the video importer.

 The video importer calls the [`register_camera`](https://github.com/tnc-ca-geo/video-importer#camera-registration-function) and [`post_video_content`](https://github.com/tnc-ca-geo/video-importer#post-video-content-function) functions that take care of processing the video with the Camio services.
+These functions are designed to seemelessly integrate with a Camio Box on your local network, which will handle the segmentation and first-level analysis of the vidoe content before sending off the results to Camio servers for further processing and labeling.

 #### Setting up the Environment